From D1 to Mom of 3: Laura Durfee’s Still in the Game

 Just show up (to the 5:30am class of course)!
 Seriously, that's the hardest part for most people, and it was for me too.
 Don't worry about

-being "fit enough" or knowing all the movements ? no one starts that way.
+being "fit enough" or knowing all the movements, no one starts that way.
 The coaches are there to guide you, and the community is incredibly supportive.
 You'll surprise yourself with what you can do, and you'll quickly realize it's less about being a super athlete and more about showing up for yourself and having fun while getting stronger.

 How has your approach to nutrition changed since starting CrossFit?

-My nutrition journey is definitely a work in progress ? one day I'm overindulging, the next I'm not eating enough!
+My nutrition journey is definitely a work in progress, one day I'm overindulging, the next I'm not eating enough!
 But things that I have changed over the years ?
-I've ditched the scale and simply gauge things more so on ?how I feel.?
-I?ve leaned on HelloFresh and Factor meals for fitting healthy eating into our busy family routine.
-I?ve learned the importance of not skipping
+I've ditched the scale and simply gauge things more so on how I feel.
+I've leaned on HelloFresh and Factor meals for fitting healthy eating into our busy family routine.
+I've learned the importance of not skipping breakfast and fueling up with protein-packed meals throughout the day.
+My latest mission is figuring out how busy parents are supposed to squeeze in dinner between all of the daily practices and games!

 What is your favorite workout fuel?
 What about your favorite indulgence?

-I?ve never been one to eat before a workout.
+I've never been one to eat before a workout.
 But, my go to fuel is definitely my pre-workout, which I rely on for energy, despite the fact that I am convinced it glows in the dark.
-I?m usually sipping on it in a child's size cup as I stroll into the 5:30am class at 5:32.
+I'm usually sipping on it in a child's size cup as I stroll into the 5:30am class at 5:32.
 I also love throwing LMNT into my water.
 My favorite indulgences - pizza, chips & queso, and of course jalapeno margaritas and grapefruit crushes!

 Results?
 Tell us about your results!

 I don't have exact numbers, but I can say that my biggest win at BBCF has been a positive improvement in my overall consistency and attendance.
 After three pregnancies, the recovery, postpartum, and lots and lots of sleep deprivation, just being back in the gym regularly feels like a huge accomplishment.
-With that consistency, I've definitely been able to hit some PR?s and tap that Rx button more often.
-I'm still a work in progress, but it?s a journey that I don?t plan on giving up on anytime soon.
+With that consistency, I've definitely been able to hit some PR's and tap that Rx button more often.
+I'm still a work in progress, but it's a journey that I don't plan on giving up on anytime soon.

 FREE WRITE: Is there anything you'd like to add about your CrossFit journey, the coaches, the community, or your experience at Blackbird?

 I always wish I'd started CrossFit sooner, but I truly believe it's the Blackbird community that's kept me committed.
 This gym is unlike any other; I genuinely mean that.
 My younger self would've laughed at the idea of me willingly waking up to work out at 5:30am, especially since I'm a complete night owl.
-But I do it because it doesn?t feel like ?work? when you are surrounded by incredibly fun individuals.
+But I do it because it doesn't feel like "work" when you are surrounded by incredibly fun individuals.
 The coaches, the environment, the positivity, the perfect intensity at Blackbird are unmatched.
 I can't thank this community (and my morning crew) for always keeping me laughing, having fun, and coming back for more!

 Recent Posts